IGNW/invoque/README.md

 You should be able to make requests to the container at `http://localhost:3001/healthcheck`

 ## Usage/API

 The **first argument** to `invoque` is a command.
 Currently supported commands are
-* `http` Runs http dev server,
+* `http` Runs http dev server
 * `event` Runs dev server simuating event context (poorly)
 * `build` build a local docker container
 * `deploy` deploy to GCF/CloudRun.

 **The second argument is the directory or single ts module**.

-This allows you to organize code into groups of endpoints by either, exporting multipe functions from a single file, grouping functions into folders, or both.
+This allows you to organize code into groups of endpoints by exporting multiple functions from a single file, or grouping collections of functions into files and folders, or both.

 For example, this project structure
 ```
 /src
   /users
-     service.ts
+     userCrud.ts
+     userAuth.ts
   /accounts
-     service.ts
+     accountService.ts
 ```

 Could be used to build two separate service containers with invoque: